aarongustafson/jekyll-crosspost-to-medium/README.md

     Default: `<p><i>This article was originally posted <a href=\"#{url}\" rel=\"canonical\">on my own site</a>.</i></p>`

     Optionally provide a string to override the default text for the canonical link back to the source post.
 A `{{ url }}` placeholder should be provided to indicate where to put the canonical link, e.g., `Some <a href="{{ url }}">link</a>`

+* `backdate`

+    Default: `true`

+    Whether or not to use the original date & time of publication when crossposting.

 ## A Note on Environment Variables